-Additionally FDRPs that WLS NSW work with state that information contained in FRC intake records may be more sensitive than the records of what occurs during FDR, and that disclosure of the intake information could put the client at a greater risk.
-This assessment arises from observations that victims attending a
+Additionally FDRPs that WLS NSW work with state that information contained in FRC intake and pre FDR session records may be more sensitive than the records of what occurs during FDR, and that disclosure of this information could put the client at a greater risk.
+This assessment arises from observations that victims attending a joint FDR session have already determined what they are comfortable to disclose in front of the perpetrator.